Introduction

 In regard to proper documentation, courts are generally on the consumer’s side.

-15. Are Cosigners Required to Consent to Settlement?
+15. Do Creditors Require Cosigners to Consent to Settlement?

 - The principal borrower is unable to repay fully.